-reporting concerns may be communicated to the General Counsel and Compliance Officer (the "Compliance Officer").
+with provisions of existing labor laws and rules. (i) Whistle Blower Prior to the adoption by the Board on May 6, 2013 of the Petron Corporation and Subsidiaries Whistle-blowing Policy whistle-blowing policy as disclosed to the SEC through an SEC Form 17-C filed on May 9, 2013, the Company, as a subsidiary of San Miguel Corporation, observed the San Miguel Corporation and Subsidiaries Whistle-blowing Policy.
+The salient terms of both policies are as follows: The whistle-blowing policy as described in the preceding column on directors applies to officers as well.
+The whistle-blowing policy as described in the preceding columns on directors and officers applies to employees as well.
+1. Accounting, internal accounting controls, auditing or financial reporting concerns may be communicated to the General Counsel and Compliance Officer (the "Compliance Officer").
 2. All communications received by the Compliance Officer will be kept confidential and all relevant communications to be distributed to the Audit Committee.
-3. The Audit Committee will determine necessary or appropriate action or response; and Retaliation in any form against any interested party who, in good faith, raises a concern or reports a possible violation will not to be tolerated.
-The Company also maintains its website and hotlines through which concerns of any party may be relayed to the Company for appropriate investigation and/or action. (j) Conflict Resolution It is the policy of the Company to encourage the use of alternative modes of dispute resolution for amicable settlement of conflicts or differences.
+3. The Audit Committee will determine necessary or appropriate action or response; and 4.
+Retaliation in any form against any interested party who, in good faith, raises a concern or reports a possible violation will not to be tolerated.
+The Company also maintains its website and hotlines through which concerns of any party may be relayed to the Company for appropriate investigation and/or action.
 It is the policy of the Company to encourage the use of alternative modes of dispute resolution for amicable settlement of conflicts or differences.
 It is the policy of the Company to encourage the use of alternative modes of dispute resolution for amicable settlement of conflicts or differences.
-This is embodied in the CG Manual which specifically requires the Board to encourage the This is embodied in the CG Manual which specifically requires the Board to encourage the This is embodied in the CG Manual which specifically requires the Board to encourage the use of
+It is the policy of the Company to encourage the use of alternative modes of dispute resolution for amicable settlement of conflicts or differences. (j) Conflict Resolution This is embodied in the CG Manual which specifically requires the Board to encourage the use of alternative modes of dispute resolution for amicable settlement of conflicts or differences between the Company and its stockholders, and the Company and third parties, including the regulatory authorities.
+This is embodied in the CG Manual which specifically requires the Board to encourage the use of alternative modes of dispute resolution for amicable settlement of conflicts or differences between the Company and its stockholders, and the Company and third parties, including the regulatory authorities.
+This is embodied in the CG Manual which specifically requires the Board to encourage the use of alternative modes of dispute resolution for amicable settlement of conflicts or differences between the Company and its stockholders, and the Company and third parties, including the regulatory authorities.